aptos-labs/developer-docs/apps/docusaurus/docs/create-aptos-dapp/templates/digital-asset.md

 2. Custom flows after someone mints a NFT (or even token gated experiences)
 3. Check out our [TS SDK](https://github.com/aptos-labs/aptos-ts-sdk) to see what other [API queries](https://github.com/aptos-labs/aptos-ts-sdk/blob/main/src/api/digitalAsset.ts) you can use to support more features and fetch more data.

-## Ready for MAINNET
+## Ready for Mainnet

-If you started your dapp on tesnet and you had all the tests and happy with your NFT collection you probably want to get the collection on mainnet.
+If you started your dapp on testnet, and you are happy with your NFT collection testing, you will want to get the collection on mainnet.

-Creating a collection on mainnet is the same flow as creating it on tesnet but we need to first configure some things.
+Creating a collection on mainnet is the same flow as creating on testnet, but we need to change some configuration.

-1. Change the `VITE_APP_NETWORK` value to `mainnet` on the `.env` file
+1. Change the `VITE_APP_NETWORK` value to `mainnet` in the `.env` file
-2. Run `npm run move:init` to initialize an account to work against the Mainnet
+2. Run `npm run move:init` to initialize an account to work against Mainnet
    1. If you already have an account you would like to use to publish the contract under, you can pass its private key when the prompt asks for that.
-   2. If you are generating a new account, you would want to transfer this account some APT on Aptos Mainnet since the tool can’t fund the account when it is against Mainnet.
+   2. If you are generating a new account, you need to transfer this account some APT on Aptos Mainnet since the tool can’t fund the account when it is against Mainnet.
 3. Check: open `.aptos/config.yaml` file and see that you have a profile under the `mainnet` name.
 In addition, open the `.env` file and check the `VITE_MODULE_ADDRESS` value is the same as the mainnet profile account account address.
-4. Head over to `scripts/move/publish.js` file, and change the `minter` address to [`0x5ca749c835f44a9a9ff3fb0bec1f8e4f25ee09b424f62058c561ca41ec6bb146`](https://explorer.aptoslabs.com/object/0x5ca749c835f44a9a9ff3fb0bec1f8e4f25ee09b424f62058c561ca41ec6bb146/modules/code/mint_stage?network=mainnet) so it would use the Mainnet token-minter address.
+4. Edit the `scripts/move/publish.js` file, and change the `minter` address to [`0x5ca749c835f44a9a9ff3fb0bec1f8e4f25ee09b424f62058c561ca41ec6bb146`](https://explorer.aptoslabs.com/object/0x5ca749c835f44a9a9ff3fb0bec1f8e4f25ee09b424f62058c561ca41ec6bb146/modules/code/mint_stage?network=mainnet) so it would use the Mainnet token-minter address.
 5. Create or get the account you want to create a collection with, open the `.env` file and assign the account address as the `VITE_CREATOR_ADDRESS` value.
 6. Finally, run `npm run move:publish` to publish your move module on Aptos mainnet.
 7. The next step would be to create a collection using this account.
 Simply follow [the instructions here](#create-a-nft-collection-page)